artkond/artkond.github.io/_posts/2017-04-10-cisco-catalyst-remote-code-execution.md

 ```

-This RCE POC is available [here](https://github.com/artkond/cisco-rce/) for both firware versions.
+This RCE POC is available [here](https://github.com/artkond/cisco-rce/) for both firmware versions.
 DoS version of this exploit is [available](https://github.com/artkond/cisco-rce/blob/master/ios_telnet_rocem.rb) as a metasploit module, it might work for most models mentioned in the Cisco advisory.